-The Reserve Officers Training Corps (ROTC) and Citizenship classes provide formal academic training for students with regard to learning how to become effective citizens and if desired, members of the military.
+• The Reserve Officers Training Corps (ROTC) and Citizenship classes provide formal academic training for students with regard to learning how to become effective citizens and if desired, members of the military.

-Every fall, students receive information regarding voter registration and are encouraged to become active voters.
-Transportation is provided to local voting precincts when needed.
+•Fall voter registration drives are held during which students are encouraged to become active voters.
+The College provides transportation to local voting precincts when needed.

-The College Democrats and the College Republicans are student organizations that encourage students to be politically aware and active.
-They sponsor several events to enhance awareness and encourage participation in elections.
+•The College Democrats, College Republicans, and Young Americans for Freedom (YAF) are student organizations that encourage students to become politically aware and active.
+These groups sponsor several events to enhance awareness and encourage participation in elections.
 These organizations are governed by Student Senate, which also places a heavy emphasis on patriotism.

-All members of the College community are expected to stand, be respectful, and attentive when a color guard presents the United States flag, and anytime the United States Pledge of Allegiance is recited, and/ or when the Star Spangled Banner is played.
+•All members of the College community are expected to stand, be respectful, and attentive when a color guard presents the United States flag, and anytime the United States Pledge of Allegiance is recited, and/or when the Star Spangled Banner is played/sung.